data-ethics-and-society/data-ethics-and-society-reading-group/Sessions/2022/09-22-session.md

 We will be discussing [Caroline Criado Perez's Invisible Women](https://carolinecriadoperez.com/book/invisible-women/). _Invisible Women shows us how, in a world largely built for and by men, we are systematically ignoring half the population.
 It exposes the gender data gap – a gap in our knowledge that is at the root of perpetual, systemic discrimination against women, and that has created a pervasive but invisible bias with a profound effect on women’s lives._

 > Please consider either buying the book from a local, independent bookseller, or picking up a used copy online.

 Thank you to Katy and Annie for suggesting this events content.

 ### Discussion points

-- TBC
+- Caroline Criado Perez states that the data gender gap “is not generally malicious, or even deliberate.”
+What do you think she means by this?
+How do factors like workforce development, education, and gender representation historically contribute to creating a gender data gap?
+- In addition to the gender data gap, can you think of any other groups who may be impacted by a gap in data and research?
+- Were there any aspects of the book that made you re-examine your own decision making?
+Or the decision making of your employer, community leaders, or elected officials and policy makers?
+- Can you think of "gender-neutral“ (or “overall-neutral”) concepts/designs that actually disproportionally benefit one group over another?
+How might these be rectified?
+- On voice recognition software failing to hear female voices.
+“What women need is lengthy re-training – if only women were willing to submit to it.
+Which, they just aren’t.”
+What are the issues in expecting users to adapt to design?
+- “Women have more complex travel patterns.”
+Is it possible/practical to incorporate complex scenarios into any decision making?
+What are the overall benefits of this?

 ---